Castro Valley High School’s award-winning student newspaper. We are born to seek the truth!

 EntertainmentHighlights

-“Yellowface” shows the dangers of entitlement
+“Yellowface” tackles the question of appropriation

 Nothing could have prepared June Hayward for what would happen next after she agreed to continue late-night drunken celebrations with her casual friend, Athena Liu.
 After watching Athena choke to death on a pancake, June brought her friend’s secret new novel manuscript home and worked on it herself—a fateful choice that eventually brought her both great glory and shame.
 Artfully interspersed with funny moments as well as daunting ethical dilemmas, R.F.
 Kuang’s 2023 novel, “Yellowface,” tackles questions about cultural appropriation and diversity while shedding light on the dark inner workings of the publishing industry.